FactorialCoin/base/README.md

 put perl/site/lib into your .../perl/site/lib directory.

-Directory FCC/Wallet containce the wallet start and run scripts for all Os's.

-Directory FCC/Node containce the node start and run scripts for all Os's.
+Directory FCC containce the Wallet and Node start and run scripts for all Os's.

 May the FCC take you down the rabbithole, say hello to Alice from me!